 This salmon burger recipe can help you make luxurious burgers out of inexpensive ingredients.

 Do you sometimes find yourself wanting a burger, but not the home-cooked version of fast foods?
+Or do you need a unique burger recipe for National Hamburger Day (May 28)?
 If so, try our flavor-packed salmon burgers with juicy salmon patties, rich sauce, and bundles of fresh greens.

 And, besides guaranteeing a restaurant-like experience, we also care about what nutrients go into each burger.
 It is a perfect balance between macros and flavors.